 - Discussed: "If you want to be truly convincing, be sure to always end on the strongest note.
 The other way around is just silly."

 - Conversed: "Why did she include that last thing last?
 That doesn't seem so bad."

-- Reconstructed: Alice is just being humourous, and people realize that.
+- Reconstructed: Alice is just being humorous, and people realize that.

-- Played For Drama: Bob when listing his own crimes mentioning jaywalking, which shows he doesn't see any difference between murder and jaywalking.
+- Played For Drama: Bob mentions jaywalking when listing his own crimes, which shows that he doesn't see any difference between murder and jaywalking.

 First you must cross a mountain, then you must cross a river, then you must go back to Arson, Murder, and Jaywalking